- B2B Content Growth Hacks 🔝

 GA4 Steps:

-Activation: → trial/demo signups (CRM or product analytics)
+Activation: → Trial/Demo Signups (CRM or product analytics)

 CRM Steps (e.g., HubSpot):

-conversion event back to the blog post they originally read.
+Use Attribution reports to link a contact’s Demo Requested or Free Trial Signed Up event back to the blog post they originally read.

 GA4 Steps: